Richard Carew (antiquary): Life

 Carew was a member of the Elizabethan Society of Antiquaries, and is particularly known for his Survey of Cornwall (1602), the second English county history to appear in print.
 Later editions were published in 1723, 1769 and 1811, and Davies Gilbert published an index in his Cornwall, vol. 4, pp. 381–92.
 He also published an Epistle concerning the Excellencies of the English Tongue (1605).

 Carew served as High Sheriff of Cornwall (1583 and 1586), and as MP for Saltash in 1584.
 He was married to Juliana Arundell, the eldest daughter of Sir John Arundell of Trerice; their son Richard Carew was created a baronet in 1641 (see Carew baronets).

-He was a beekeeper and a keen fisherman.

 Carew died on 6 November 1620 and was buried in Antony church on 7 November.